alphagov/govuk_frontend_toolkit/README.md

 automatically attaches itself to your asset path so the static/SCSS files will be available to the asset pipeline.

+You will need to check that the gem is included while in development.
+Often asset related gems are in a bundler group called `assets`.
+Old Rails projects do not inluded this in development by default so you need to ensure bundler is included using the follwoing lines at the top of the `/config/application.rb`:

+    if defined?(Bundler)
+      # If you precompile assets before deploying to production, use this line
+      Bundler.require *Rails.groups(assets: %w(development test))
+      # If you want your assets lazily compiled in production, use this line
+      # Bundler.require(:default, :assets, Rails.env)
+    end

+You will also need to ensure that the correct assest are precompiled for production.
+These are set using the variable `config.assets.precompile` in `/config/application.rb`.
+An example of what this may look like is:

+    config.assets.precompile += %w(
+      application.css
+      application-ie8.css
+      application-ie7.css
+      application-ie6.css
+      application.js
+    )

 ## Usage

-At the top of a Sass file in your Rails project you should use @import rule to include the file for the mixins you require.
+At the top of a Sass file in your Rails project you should use `@import` rule to include the file for the mixins you require.
 For example if you want the conditionals and typography mixins you should add:

     @import '_conditionals';
-    @import '_font_stack';
     @import '_typography';

-(The _typography mixins use the $NTA-Light font declared in _font_stack and so require it declared beforehand.)

 ## Mixin-sets